Killing of JonBenét Ramsey

-In 2002, the DA's successor took over investigation of the case from the police and primarily pursued the theory that an intruder had committed the killing.
-In 2003, trace DNA that was taken from the victim's clothes was found to belong to an unknown male; each of the family's DNA had been excluded from this match.
+In 2002, a new DA took over the investigation from the police and primarily pursued the theory that an intruder had committed the killing.
+In 2003, trace DNA taken from JonBenét's clothes was found to belong to an unknown male; each family member's DNA had been excluded from this match.
 The DA sent the Ramseys a letter of apology in 2008, declaring the family was "completely cleared" by the DNA results.
-Others, including former Boulder police chief Mark Beckner, disagreed with exonerating the Ramseys, characterizing the DNA as a small piece of evidence that was not proven to have any connection to the crime.
-In February 2009, the Boulder police took the case back from the DA and reopened the investigation.
+In a 2015 interview, former Boulder police chief Mark Beckner said that, in his view, the perpetrator was the source of the unidentified DNA found on JonBenét’s clothing.
+In 2009, the Boulder police took the case back from the DA and reopened the investigation.

-National and international media coverage of the case focused on JonBenét's brief beauty pageant career, as well as her parents' wealth and the unusual evidence found in the case.
-Media reports questioned how the police handled the investigation.
-Ramsey family members and their friends have filed defamation suits against several media organizations.
+National and international media coverage of the case focused on JonBenét's brief beauty pageant career, as well as her parents' wealth and the unusual evidence found in the case, particularly suggestions of sexual abuse.
+Media reports questioned how the police had handled the investigation and accused various members of the Ramsey family.
+Ramsey family members and friends have filed defamation suits against several media organizations.
+The crime is still considered a cold case and remains an open investigation with the Boulder Police Department with annual updates published on the police department website.

 Life and interment

-JonBenét Ramsey was born on August 6, 1990, in Atlanta, Georgia, the younger of two children of Patricia "Patsy" Ramsey (1956–2006) and John Bennett Ramsey (born 1943).
+JonBenét Patricia Ramsey was born on August 6, 1990, in Atlanta, Georgia, the younger of two children of Patricia "Patsy" Ramsey (1956–2006) and John Bennett Ramsey (born 1943).
 She had an older brother named Burke (born 1987).
+She also had three older half-siblings from her father's first marriage.

 JonBenét's first name combines her father's first and middle names, and her mother's first name was used as her middle name.
 She was enrolled in kindergarten at High Peaks Elementary School in Boulder, Colorado.

 JonBenét's body was found on December 26, 1996, in her family's Boulder residence.
 She was buried at St. James Episcopal Cemetery in Marietta, Georgia, on December 31.
 JonBenét was interred next to her half-sister Elizabeth Pasch Ramsey, who had died in a car crash nearly five years earlier at age 22.